-Tax bills for the 2017-2018 school year will be mailed to residents on September 29, 2017.
-Residents will have until October 31, 2017 to pay taxes with no penalty.
+Tax bills for the 2017-2018 school year were mailed to residents on September 29, 2017.
+Residents have until October 31, 2017 to pay taxes with no penalty.
 Taxpayers utilizing installment payment plans described on the back of the tax bill will have 1% interest charges added to their bill, then 3% in December.

 The last day the school district will be open to collect taxes will be Tuesday, January 2, 2018.

 PLEASE NOTE: School tax bills have two separate taxes listed: